themanciraptor/Backend/README.md

 The Avengers!

 # Purpose
-To be a shitty backend written in PHP
+To be a backend written in PHP

 # Setting up local development
 1. Install Composer https://getcomposer.org/doc/00-intro.md